nsobczak/Lyssa-s-Odyssey/README.md

 - tuto level
 - tuto for start, then choice between level, one path for the end

+Levels can be strange if they come from  Lyssa's mind.

+### tuto

+Fylgja speaks to Lyssa to explain all that (= Lyssa speaks to herself) 1- explain howTo move Lyssa
+2- show an ennemy
+3- tell to get hit by projectile and explain that life decrease 4- introduce Fylgja, che comes out from her head, show how to move her and tell to use her to protect lyssa's from projectile 5- explain that projectiles are reflected and that lyssa can use that to kill foes

 ## menu idea
 - main menu and lyssa next to butons (on right ?)